Electrical conduit: Trunking

 The term trunking is used in the United Kingdom for electrical wireways, generally rectangular in cross section with removable lids.

 Mini trunking is a term used in the UK for small form-factor (usually 6 mm to 25 mm square or rectangle sectioned) PVC wireways.
-In India, this trunking is available with self-fixing tape to ease off installation.
+In India, this trunking is available with self-fixing tape to ease installation.

 In some countries including Iran, the term 'Trunking' is a channel that allows installation of switches and sockets.

 In North American practice, wire trough and lay-in wireways are terms used to designate similar products.
 Wall duct raceway is the term for the type that can be enclosed in a wall.

 Innerducts

 Innerducts are subducts that can be installed in existing underground conduit systems to provide clean, continuous, low-friction paths for placing optical cables, which have relatively low pulling tension limits.
 They provide a means for subdividing conventional conduit that was originally designed for single, large-diameter metallic conductor cables into multiple channels for smaller optical cables.

 Innerducts are typically small-diameter, semi-flexible subducts.
 According to Telcordia GR-356, there are three basic types of innerduct: smoothwall, corrugated, and ribbed.
 These various designs are based on the profile of the inside and outside diameters of the innerduct.
 The need for a specific characteristic or combination of characteristics, such as pulling strength, flexibility, or the lowest coefficient of friction, dictates the type of innerduct required.

 Beyond the basic profiles or contours (smoothwall, corrugated, or ribbed), innerduct is also available in an increasing variety of multiduct designs.
 Multiduct may be either a composite unit consisting of up to four or six individual innerducts that are held together by some mechanical means, or a single extruded product having multiple channels through which to pull several cables.
 In either case, the multiduct is coilable, and can be pulled into existing conduit in a manner similar to that of conventional innerduct.